Facing IS, last embattled Sikhs, Hindus leave Afghanistan

 Although Sikhism and Hinduism are two distinct religions with their own holy books and temples, in Afghanistan the communities are interwoven, having been driven into a kinship by their tiny size, and they both gather under one roof or a single temple to worship, each following their own faith.

-The community has suffered widespread discrimination in Afghanistan, with each government “threatening us their own way,” said Hamdard, whose home was seized by warlords after the US invasion in 2001, forcing him to live in one of two Sikh temples in Kabul.
+The community has suffered widespread discrimination in the conservative Muslim country, with each government “threatening us their own way,” said Hamdard, whose home was seized by warlords after the US invasion in 2001, forcing him to live in one of two Sikh temples in the Afghan capital of Kabul.

+Under Taliban rule in the late 1990s, Sikhs and Hindus were asked to identify themselves by wearing yellow armbands, but after a global outcry, the rule was not enforced.
+Also driving the exodus is the inability to reclaim Sikh homes, businesses and houses of worship that were illegally seized years ago.

+Hindu temples in Kabul’s old city were destroyed during brutal fighting between rival warlords from 1992-96.
+The fighting drove out scores of Hindu and Sikh Afghans.